riyas50/ultimate-product-catalogue/readme.txt

 == Changelog ==

+= 5.2.11 (2023-09-08) =
+- Fixed an issue with categories not syncing with WooCommerce.
+- Tested and declares compatibility with WooCommerce's High-Performance Order Storage.

+= 5.2.10 (2023-08-08) =
+- Fixed custom field dropdown options not hiding when there were no matching results and you had the hide empty filtering options setting enabled.
+- Tested for WordPress 6.3 compatibility/support.

+= 5.2.9 (2023-07-31) =
+- Fixed issue with orderby shortcode attribute only applying to the first page of products.
+- Fix for undefined property warning when importing.
+- Updated PHPSpreadsheet version.

+= 5.2.8 (2023-07-07) =
+- Fixed issue with reset view count not working.

 = 5.2.7 (2023-06-02) =
 - Fixed issue in which custom fields with a dropdown control type were not resetting after clicking the "Clear All" button.